slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ### `src/main/java/hello/AppFactory.java`

-The simplest way would be to have some code that initializes the **App** instance in a factory class.
-Micronaut scans the classes with DI related annotations and uses them when injecting components for you.
+The simplest way is to have some code that initializes the **App** instance in a factory class.
+Micronaut scans the classes with DI-related annotations and uses them when injecting components for you.

 ```java
 package hello;